GNOME/folks/README.md

 ## More information
 libfolks has its own web page on https://wiki.gnome.org/Projects/Folks.

-The latest version of the documentation is alo published online by our CI to the GitLab Pages of our repository.
+The latest version of the documentation is also published online by our CI to the GitLab Pages of our repository.
 You can find the documentation for both the [Vala API] as well as the [C API].